Katila

 Who we are

-This Privacy Notice explains how we collect, use and protect personal data when you use qktag.
+This Privacy Notice explains how we collect, use and protect personal data when you use Katila.
 It is written to align with the principles of the EU General Data Protection Regulation ("GDPR") and similar data protection laws.
-In this notice, "we", "us" and "our" refer to the operator of the qktag service, and "you" refers to an individual user or visitor.
+In this notice, "we", "us" and "our" refer to the operator of the Katila service, and "you" refers to an individual user or visitor.
+It covers both account holders (typically short-term-rental hosts and property managers) and guests who use a stay link or ask the AI guest assistant a question during their stay.

 Categories of data we process

-Depending on how you use qktag, we may process the following categories of data:
+Depending on how you use Katila, we may process the following categories of data:

 • Account information – such as your email address, password hash and basic profile settings needed to create and secure your account.